-Description: Taxpayers providing taxicab or livery services may claim a tax credit equal to the incremental cost associated with upgrading a vehicle so that it is handicapped accessible.
+Description: Taxpayers providing taxicab or livery services may claim a tax credit equal to the incremental cost associated with upgrading a vehicle so that it is accessible for individuals with disabilities.
 The credit is limited to \$10,000 per vehicle.
-Handicapped accessible vehicles must comply with the Americans with Disabilities Act and other Federal regulations.
+Vehicles accessible for individuals with disabilities must comply with the Americans with Disabilities Act and other Federal regulations.